 10 meals per week: $1,190 per semester

 5 meals per week: $595 per semester

 (Prices are subject to change.)

-To reserve housing, complete the Housing and Meals questionnaire on Moodle for the current semester.
+To reserve housing, complete the Housing and Meals questionnaire in Blackbaud Education Management for the current semester.
 If there are any questions regarding the process or you have special requests regarding your housing on campus (handicap accessible, refrigerator for medical needs, etc.), please contact the administrative assistant of Graduate Theology Programs.

 To cancel your reservation, please notify us 48 hours in advance to avoid charges.

-Housing and meal charges will be billed at the conclusion of each semester; however, students may pay for these fees in advance.
+Housing and meal charges will be billed monthly or after each weekend; however, students may pay for these fees in advance.